pragipmr/server/Instructions/Labs/LAB_08_Implementing_Azure-based_recovery_services.md

    |Restore items|Individual files and folders|
    |Select the volume|C:\\|

-   > **Note: **Wait for the mount operation to complete.
+   > **Note** Wait for the mount operation to complete.
 This might take about 2 minutes.

 1. On the **Browse And Recover Files** page, note the drive letter of the recovery volume, select **Browse**, and review the tip regarding the use of **Robocopy**.
 1. Within the Remote Desktop session to **ws2019-08-hvm0**, in the Virtual Machine Connection window to **ws2019-08-vm1**, start **Command Prompt**.